nipype/pydra/docs/source/reference/glossary.rst

         or send notifications

     Job
-        A :ref:`Task` that has been instantiated with resolved with concrete inputs.
+        A job is a discrete unit of work, a :ref:`Task`, with all inputs resolved (i.e. not lazy-values or state-arrays) that has been assigned to a worker.
-        (i.e. not lazy-values or state-arrays) and assigned to a worker.
-Whereas a a task describes "what" is to be done and a submitter object describes "how" it is to be done, a job combines them both to describe a concrete unit of processing.
+        A task describes "what" is to be done and a submitter object describes "how" it is to be done, a job combines both objects to describe a concrete unit of processing.

     Lazy-fields